RazviOverflow/razvioverflow.github.io/_microcorruption/new-orleans.md

 So, what `create_password` does is placing a sequence of 8 bytes starting from `0x2400` all the way to `0x2407`. ***(Plase note that the bytes placed at these addresses may differ.
 I guess they are randomly generated based on every single user's name.)***

-In order to check that we can place a breakpoint at `0x44b0`, right before `create_password` finishes, execute te program and inspect memory contents at that very moment.
+In order to check that, we can place a breakpoint at `0x44b0`, right before `create_password` finishes, execute te program and inspect memory contents at that very moment.

 <p align="center">
 <img src="/images/microcorruption-new-orleans-bp0.png">